NexMetals Mining (NEXM)

 Share Issuance

-- In October 2025, NexMetals Mining announced a public offering that was initially for up to C$50 million, subsequently upsized to C$65 million, and then further increased to C$80 million due to strong institutional investor demand.
+- In November 2025, NexMetals Mining completed a public offering, raising C$80,000,070 through the sale of units, each comprising one common share and one common share purchase warrant.
+This offering was initially planned for C$50 million, then upsized to C$65 million, and finally to C$80 million due to strong demand.

 Inbound Investments

-- In July 2025, NexMetals Mining received a non-binding Letter of Interest from the Export-Import Bank of the United States (EXIM) for potential financing of up to US$150 million.
+- NexMetals Mining has a non-binding letter of interest from the U.S. Export-Import Bank for potential financing of up to US$150 million.

 Capital Expenditures